ajavamind/A3DCamera/docs/PhotoBooth.md

 [Simple HTTP Server Plus](https://play.google.com/store/apps/details?id=com.phlox.simpleserver.plus)

 ## itCamera Android App
-The itCamera app sends prompt requests to an AI Image editing cloud service.
+The itCamera app controls AI editing of photo booth captures.
+It sends prompt requests to an AI Image editing cloud service.
 Images sent to the service are reduced in size and set to 6x4 aspect ratio (for the printer).
 The multimodal LLM model used for photo editing is Google "gemini-3.1-flash-image-preview" a paid service.
 This app is a work in progress and is not available as open source.